 Step 1: Licenses

 A commercial drivers license is required to operate a semi-truck.
-It’s also worth your time to earn additional certificates that let you carry different types of cargo.
-A good example of this is the hazardous material certificate.
+It’s also worth your time to earn additional endorsements that let you carry different types of cargo.
+A good example of this is the hazardous material endorsement.
 Being able to transport different types of cargo will give you more driving opportunities.

 Step 2: Buy a Truck

 This is the biggest decision you will make as a new truck owner operator.
 Make sure you have spent time looking at the different financing options.
 You can also look into high-quality used trucks to save money up front.

 As we mentioned above – even if you buy the best truck on the market, it will likely need repairs down the road.
 You’ll want to find a trustworthy mechanic to keep your truck (and your business) rolling.

 There will be a long list of things to pay for as a truck owner-operator.
 Keep track of where your money goes to determine how much you spend each month.
 You should have enough money in your savings account for a down payment on the truck and at least three months worth of expenses.

 Use the program search application to connect with a CDL training school near you.